Grade 6 through grade 12

-In order to enroll in the remainder of the secondary teacher education minor, students must have earned admission to the teacher preparation program.
-A passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency is required to register for these courses.
+In order to enroll in the remainder of the Secondary Teacher Education minor, students must have earned admission to the teacher preparation program.
+A passing score on the Test of Academic Proficiency is required to register for these courses.

 Field experiences in secondary education involve urban and suburban placements and must include culturally diverse learners.
 Experiences take place in middle school and high school settings, and involve teacher candidates in individual, small group, and whole class instruction, observation, and participation in community based activities.
 A minimum of 100 hours of field experiences is required prior to student teaching.

 Placement in student teaching is planned with consideration for each student’s needs and interests.
 A College of Education faculty member as well as a resident, experienced teacher supervises each student.
 Formal application is required approximately two semesters in advance of student teaching.
-To earn admission to student teaching, a student must have passed the Illinois Basic Skills Test or Test of Academic Proficiency and the appropriate Content Test.
+To earn admission to student teaching, a student must have passed the Illinois Test of Academic Proficiency and the appropriate Content Test.
 In addition, all students must have a cumulative GPA of 2.7 in their undergraduate courses, and a 3.0 GPA respectively in their academic major and secondary education minor (with the exception of Math and Science, where a 2.7 minimum GPA is acceptable in the academic major).
 All general education, academic major, and secondary education minor course requirements must be completed with grades of C or higher (C- grades are unacceptable).
-An APT test should be taken during student teaching.
-This test is required for licensure certification.
+The edTPA test should be taken during student teaching.
+This test is required for licensure.
 No other course may be taken, nor may a student be employed, during student teaching.

 In order to qualify for Roosevelt University’s recommendation for the Illinois teaching license, students must meet all general education requirements developed jointly by the College of Arts and Sciences, the College of Business and the College of Education faculty.
 Please consult as soon as possible with an education advisor in the College of Education about these requirements.
-In general, they are the same as the general education requirements for other students in the College of Arts and Sciences and the College of Business; however, specific courses may be required in order to earn an endorsement in the area of specialization (e.g., English, history, math, biology, chemistry and business).
+In general, they are the same as the general education requirements for other students in the College of Arts and Sciences; however, specific courses may be required in order to earn an endorsement in the area of specialization (e.g., English, history, math, biology, chemistry and business).

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500